gehennaXXIV/Doro62/README.md

 ***
 Please note that while this keyboard is provided as open-source, I am not liable for any issues, malfunctions, or other problems that may arise from its use.
 The keyboard is provided "as-is," and I make no warranties or guarantees regarding its performance or functionality.
 Use at your own risk.

+This is my first take at creating a keyboard from scratch, there's obviously alot of things that could've been done better.
+I will be redesigning this board in the future.